deso-protocol/rosetta-deso/README.md

 ### Build

-Running the following commands will create a Docker image called `rosetta-bitclout:latest`.
+Running the following commands will create a Docker image called `deso-rosetta:latest`.

-1. Checkout `rosetta-bitclout` and `core` in the same directory
+1. Checkout `deso-rosetta` and `core` in the same directory

-2. In the `rosetta-bitclout` repo, run the following (you may need sudo):
+2. In the `deso-rosetta` repo, run the following (you may need sudo):

 ```
-docker build -t rosetta-bitclout -f Dockerfile ..
+docker build -t deso-rosetta -f Dockerfile ..
 ```

 ### Run